shivannis/xandr-docs-public/xandr-docs/articles/monetize/native-assembly.md

 ## Native assembly for third-Party ad server publishers

 Third-party ad server publishers can use Native Assembly on the server side.
-Since third-party ad server publishers do not have access to Xandr's seller tag (AST) and mobile SDKs for Android and iOS, their Native Assembly renderers are applied on the server side.
+Since third-party ad server publishers do not have access to Microsoft Advertising's seller tag (AST) and mobile SDKs for Android and iOS, their Native Assembly renderers are applied on the server side.
 With Native Assembly, third-party ad server publishers can:

 - expose native inventory to buyers.
 - render native inventory that matches their asset specifications to